Tuesday, May 8, 2012

 May 8, 1902

-Her two sons, Prince Luigi, Count of Roccaguglielma, and Prince Filippo, are claiming that she became an Italian citizen when she married, although the late princess remained Brazilian.
+Her two sons, Prince Luigi, Count of Roccaguglielma, and Prince Filippo, claim their mother became an Italian citizen when she married, although the late princess remained Brazilian.

 Princess January considered herself to be Brazilian.
 When she prepared her final will, she "invoked the services of both the Brazilian Consul at Nice," where she was living," and Brazil's Envoy in Paris.
 Her sons claim that the Brazilians had no jurisdiction in the matter, and the "services of the Italian Ambassador and Consult should have been invoked."